 - ½ teaspoon salt, plus more as needed

-	- Flavor the cheese.
-Put the Basic Yogurt Cheese, nutritional yeast, and miso in

-	a medium bowl.
+- Put the Basic Yogurt Cheese, nutritional yeast, and miso in a medium bowl.
 Mix well.

-	- Form the cheese.
-Put a piece of parchment paper over a drying rack.
-Gather the

-	mixture into a ball and transfer it to the covered rack.
-Flatten it to form a

-	brick or round about ½ inch thick.
+- Put a piece of parchment paper over a drying rack.
+Gather the mixture into a ball and transfer it to the covered rack.
+Flatten it to form a brick or round about ½ inch thick.

-	- Salt the cheese.
-Sprinkle about ¼ teaspoon of the salt evenly over the top.
+- Sprinkle about ¼ teaspoon of the salt evenly over the top.

 - Put the rack and cheese in a cool place with good air circulation.